n3wborn/vesoul-edition/README.md

 ## [Create Database and Fixtures](https://github.com/n3wborn/vesoul-edition#create-database-and-fixtures)

+Disclaimer : there's a smarter way to do this described below this "basic" one.

 To do this, we will enter in our www container and create database, make migrations and load fixtures (if you want them of course).